In Defense of Comments.

 But perhaps we’re unfair.
 We tremble at the thought of standing in the way of progress and stick-in-the-mud traditionalism is hardly our philosophy.
 Maybe the goal was to simply make it easier for people to leave feedback on the article.
 In that case, Cognition has succeeded wildly.
 It is a bold move (though perhaps a bit shy of “brilliant” as many commenters tweeters gush) worthy of applause.
 If upsetting the rotting apple cart of blog commenting is one outcome, it won’t all have been for naught.

 Our metaphorical fingers are crossed that Happy Cog instituted this system not as part of a grand PR scheme but in the sincere belief that it offered at least the chance of a better model by holding commenters accountable and elevating responding blogs to first-class comment citizens.
 If that is the case, we humbly suggest supplementing Twitter and blogs with good, old-fashioned comments à la Disqus because, on some level, a well-considered comment system is irreducibly complex.
-It requires a spectrum of in situ response lengths to adequately simulate real conversation.1 By striving for “simple” we fear Happy Cog has strayed into “simplistic.”
+It requires a spectrum of in situ response lengths to adequately simulate real conversation. ((And, if beggars were choosers, things like voting, threading, burying, author highlighting, comment email or RSS subscriptions, etc. There is much room for improvement.))
+By striving for “simple” we fear Happy Cog has strayed into “simplistic.”
 Unless changes are made, commenting on a Cognition post is an exercise in futility, home only to well-meaning pats-on-the-back and vapid gestures.

 Let us be clear: we have no objection to decentralizing, extending, or otherwise improving the conversation.
 We do, however, oppose its infantilization.